Cluster-Based Control of Transition-Independent MDPs: Examples

-These scenarios were solved and the results are shown in Figure \ref{fig-bw}.
-Note that each row is normalized by the maximum value achieved when $C=6$.
-First, we immediately notice that introducing clusters improves the performance.
-As the reward structure is separable, we can use CVI to solve for optimal control policies given a clustering assignment chosen by GSA-R. Second, these examples demonstrate scenarios in which agent-separable reward functions enable desirable outcomes.
+The results of these scenarios are shown in Figure \ref{fig-bw}.
+Each row is normalized by the maximum value achieved when $C=6$.
+First, we notice that cluster-based policies improves the performance.
+The separable reward function enables CVI to find optimal control policies given a clustering assignment chosen by GSA-R. These examples demonstrate scenarios in which agent-separable reward functions enable desirable outcomes.
 Finally, note that GSA-R implies a natural stopping criterion.
-In practice the controller can observe the negligible value improvement from two to three clusters (in either case), and then from the diminishing returns property conclude that the policy for three clusters achieved near-optimal performance.
+The CP can observe the negligible value improvement from two to three clusters, and then from submodularity conclude that the policy for three clusters is adequate.